rodrisan/prestashop-flow/README.md

 ## Setup

-1. Create a directory wich will contain your wordpress project
+1. Create a directory wich will contain your prestashop project

     ```bash
     $ mkdir my-new-project